siddhartha-gadgil/DeptWeb/_seminars/2018/2018-07-02-ananddeopurkar.md

 ---
-speaker: Anand Deopurkar (Australian National University, Australia )
+speaker: Anand Deopurkar (Australian National University, Canberra, Australia)
 title: "What is a ribbon and what can it tell us about Riemann surfaces?"
 date: 02 July, 2018
 time: 4 pm